mauroservienti/NServiceBus.Extensions.DispatchRetries/README.md

 ## How to install

-Using a package manager add a nuget reference to [NServiceBus.Extensions.DispatchRetries](https://www.nuget.org/packages/NServiceBus.Extensions.DispatchRetries/).
+Using a package manager, add a nuget reference to [NServiceBus.Extensions.DispatchRetries](https://www.nuget.org/packages/NServiceBus.Extensions.DispatchRetries/).

 ---